mjansen4857/pathplanner/Writerside/topics/gui-Editing-Paths-and-Autos.md

 <img src="constraint_zones_tree.png" alt="constraint zones tree" border-effect="rounded"/>

 Constraints
 : Identical configuration as global constraints.
+Minus the ability to use defaults or unlimited constraints.

 Start Position Slider
 : Controls the waypoint relative position of the start of the zone.